mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Despite advances in technology, tube artillery remains a cost-effective way of delivering fire support on the battlefield.
-Gun-howitzers offer a balance between long- range fire (and effectiveness at shorter ranges when firing over open sights) and the lightness of a short- barrelled howitzer.
+Gun-howitzers offer a balance between long-range fire (and effectiveness at shorter ranges when firing over open sights) and the lightness of a short-barrelled howitzer.
 The FA-150 is typical of the type.
 Firing a medium-calibre shell it has limited usefulness as a direct-fire weapon against armored vehicles but is highly effective against soft targets and light fortifications, and can put several rounds into the air in rapid success from its 6-round rotary magazine.
-This allows a time-on- target salvo, though without an autoloader the magazine is laborious to refill.
+This allows a time-on-target salvo, though without an autoloader the magazine is laborious to refill.
 The weapon itself costs Cr450000, with an autoloader costing Cr75000 and taking up an additional 2 Spaces in a vehicle.